cs3216/cs3216.github.io/assignments/mobile/index.md

   <strong class="milestone-counter">Milestone 12:</strong>
   Justify your choice of framework/library by comparing it against others.
   Explain why the one you have chosen best fulfils your needs.
-  Lastly, list down some (at least 5) of the mobile site design principles which pages/screens demonstrate them.
+  Lastly, list down some (at least 5) of the mobile site design principles and which pages/screens demonstrate them.
 </div>

 ### User Experience